 One evening when I arrived home for supper after a particularly hard day the phone rang and it was Uncle Paul.
 I was pretty sure he had another referral when he said, “I have this good friend named Brother W.O.
 Miller who is a retired Baptist minister, and he needs some help.
 He is bleeding and had to go to the emergency room.
 Can you go out there and take care of him?”
 My initial impression was to let the ER doctor take care of him, but I would have disappointed Uncle Paul and made him look bad when he told Brother Miller he would call me to help him.
-I’m glad I did without supper that night and went to the ER to offer my services.
+I’m glad I did without supper this particular night and went to the ER to offer my services.
 Brother Miller needed an operation which I was able to do for him, and he recovered from a serious malignant condition.

-About a year following his recovery from the operation Brother Miller called and said he had a group of like-minded men who were meeting to discuss the formation and opening of a mission church in a very economically depressed area of El Dorado.
+About a year following his recovery from the operation Brother Miller called and said he had a group of like-minded men who were meeting to discuss the formation and opening of a mission church.
+The church would be in a very economically depressed area of El Dorado and would minister to the poor and needy.
 He wanted me to meet with them.
-That meeting culminated in the establishment of The Good Samaritan Mission which opened its’ doors within 3 months of the initial meeting.
+The meeting culminated in the establishment of The Good Samaritan Mission which opened its’ doors within three months of the initial meeting.

-Brother Miller invited Bubba and me to preach there as often as we were available, and those were some of my earliest experiences at preaching.
-In looking at my preaching notes from those days my preaching was pitiful but never lacked in personal enthusiasm.
-I would study for hours and based on my notes, the messages were deep on historical information and very shallow on practical information which would have been pertinent to the listeners at the Mission.
-Everyone present patiently endured my messages and most even complimented me on a “fine job.”
+Brother Miller invited Bubba and me to preach as often as we were available, and those were some of my earliest experiences at preaching.
+In looking at my preaching notes from those days my preaching was pitiful but never lacked for personal enthusiasm.
+I would study for hours and based on my notes, the messages were deep on historical information and very shallow on practical spiritual information which would have ministered better to the listeners at the Mission.
+Everyone present endured my messages patiently and many even complimented me on a “fine job.”
 I now understand the effectiveness of sound Biblical preaching is not related to how well the preacher does, but how effective the Word of God penetrates the hearts of the preacher and the hearers.